sabry-awad97/learning_rust/Programming_Rust/chapter_3.md

 ## String

-Here is an organized summary of string manipulation in Rust:

-## Introduction

 - In Rust, strings are sequences of Unicode characters.
 - Rust has two primary string types: `&str` and `String`.
   - `&str` is a slice that points to a UTF-8-encoded string stored elsewhere.
 It is often used as a function argument or a return type.